 While many superfoods have an understudy eagerly waiting to fill any nutritional voids, coconut oil does not.
-This nutrient powerhouse does everything from shrink your waist and curb your appetite to protect your organs and preventing Alzheimer's.
+When it comes to the benefits of coconut oil though, this nutrient powerhouse does everything from shrink your waist and curb your appetite to protect your organs and preventing Alzheimer’s.
 It simply cannot be replaced.
 Period.

 Nutrition: 296 calories, 21.9 g fat (14.7 g saturated), 118 mg sodium, 26 g carbs, 4 g fiber, 15 g sugar, 3.1 g protein (calculated with ¼ cup honey)